khanklatt/wordle-solver/README.md

 ### 1. Required Input Files

-The solver requires the following files to be present in `/tmp/`:
+The solver requires the following files to be present in the `./lib/` directory:

 #### Positional Letter Frequency Files
-- `/tmp/pos1.txt` - Letters for position 1, ordered by frequency (descending)
+- `./lib/pos1.txt` - Letters for position 1, ordered by frequency (descending)
-- `/tmp/pos2.txt` - Letters for position 2, ordered by frequency (descending)
+- `./lib/pos2.txt` - Letters for position 2, ordered by frequency (descending)
-- `/tmp/pos3.txt` - Letters for position 3, ordered by frequency (descending)
+- `./lib/pos3.txt` - Letters for position 3, ordered by frequency (descending)
-- `/tmp/pos4.txt` - Letters for position 4, ordered by frequency (descending)
+- `./lib/pos4.txt` - Letters for position 4, ordered by frequency (descending)
-- `/tmp/pos5.txt` - Letters for position 5, ordered by frequency (descending)
+- `./lib/pos5.txt` - Letters for position 5, ordered by frequency (descending)

 **Format**: Each line contains a frequency count followed by a space and the letter:
 ```
 frequency letter
 ```

-Example `/tmp/pos1.txt`:
+Example `./lib/pos1.txt`:
 ```
 1132 s
 635 c